dxw/contracts/agreements/employment.md

         4. we become liable for any damage, loss of property, fine or charge as a result of your negligence, dishonesty, breach of contract or failure to follow the company's policies.

 4. ### Hours of work
-    1. Unless you work part-time, your normal working day is 7 hours long, making a 35 hour working week.
-During busy periods, you may be required to work longer hours, up to a maximum of 50 hours a week, on average, over a rolling 6 week period.
+    1. Unless you work part-time, your normal working day is seven hours long, making a 35 hour working week.
+During busy periods, you may be required to work longer hours, up to a maximum of 50 hours a week, on average, over a rolling six week period.
     2. Your normal working hours are 10:00am to 6:00pm with an hour off for lunch.
 We are open to arrangements for flexible working hours, at the company's sole discretion.
     3. We do not operate any overtime scheme nor have any arrangements for the paying of bonuses.